CIBC-Internal/python/Doc/library/asyncio-eventloop.rst

 pool of processes).
 By default, an event loop uses a thread pool executor (:class:`~concurrent.futures.ThreadPoolExecutor`).

-.. method:: BaseEventLoop.run_in_executor(executor, callback, \*args)
+.. coroutinemethod:: AbstractEventLoop.run_in_executor(executor, func, \*args)

-   Arrange for a callback to be called in the specified executor.
+   Arrange for a *func* to be called in the specified executor.

    The *executor* argument should be an :class:`~concurrent.futures.Executor` instance.
 The default executor is used if *executor* is ``None``.

-   :ref:`Use functools.partial to pass keywords to the callback
+   :ref:`Use functools.partial to pass keywords to the *func*
    <asyncio-pass-keywords>`.

    This method is a :ref:`coroutine <coroutine>`.

+   .. versionchanged:: 3.5.3
+      :meth:`BaseEventLoop.run_in_executor` no longer configures the
+      ``max_workers`` of the thread pool executor it creates, instead leaving it up to the thread pool executor (:class:`~concurrent.futures.ThreadPoolExecutor`) to set the
+      default.

-.. method:: BaseEventLoop.set_default_executor(executor)
+.. method:: AbstractEventLoop.set_default_executor(executor)

    Set the default executor used by :meth:`run_in_executor`.